Skip to main content

 agent_typestringDescribes the type of agent (e.g., support-bot, sales-assistant, personal-ai).
 Informational.

-statusenumOne of provisioning, active, inactive, or suspended.
+statusenumOne of active, inactive, suspended, initializing, or deleting.
 Controls operational state.

 parent_instance_idstring | nullOptional.
 If set, this Instance is a child in a hierarchical Instance tree.